sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 ### 1) Start a minor release

-Major and minor releases are released on a fixed scheule, see [when we release](#when-we-release).
+Major and minor releases are released on a fixed schedule, see [when we release](#when-we-release).

 ### 2) Minor release tracking issue

 The tracking issue for the current minor release is created as a part of the post-release step from the previous minor release.
 Learn more from the [release issue template].

-The Release Captain should review and follow the instruction in the patch release tracking release for next steps.
+The Release Captain should review and follow the instruction in the patch release tracking release for the next steps.
 At a high level, it includes the following steps:

 - Build a release candidate and verify CI passes
 - Publish final images